wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/03-interacting-with-the-wp-rest-api.md

 ## POSTing Block Markup

 During these examples, you may have noticed how the book content is displayed as a Classic Block.

 This is because you're not passing block markup to the Books model.
 You can pass block markup to the Books model, for example by wrapping the content in a `wp:paragraph` block tags, but this is beyond the scope of this tutorial.

 ```html
 <!-- wp:paragraph -->
 <p>Updated Post Content</p>
 <!-- /wp:paragraph -->
 ```

-## Further Reading

-For more information on the various ways you can interact with the REST API in WordPress, make sure to read the section on the Backbone JavaScript client in the [REST API Handbook](https://developer.wordpress.org/rest-api/using-the-rest-api/backbone-javascript-client/) and the `api-fetch` package in the [Block Editor Handbook](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-api-fetch/).